Accessibility Assessment for Information and Communication Technology (ICT)

 Product Testing

-Testing is essential; otherwise, identifying areas that may present challenges, need accommodations or require equitable alternatives are not possible.
+Testing is essential; otherwise, identifying areas that may present challenges, need accommodations, or require equitable alternatives is not possible.

 If a vendor cannot adequately demonstrate a product’s accessibility features from a remote location, then demo software should be installed to vet it.